 If you have questions regarding your account, please contact us at (781) 642-7500.

 Our practice strives to fully comply with all HIPAA privacy guidance.
 According to the US Department of Health and Human Services, “the HIPAA Privacy Rule provides federal protections for individually identifiable health information held by covered entities and their business associates and gives patients an array of rights with respect to that information.
 At the same time, the Privacy Rule is balanced so that it permits the disclosure of health information needed for patient care and other important purposes.

 The Security Rule specifies a series of administrative, physical, and technical safeguards for covered entities and their business associates to use to assure the confidentiality, integrity, and availability of electronic protected health information.

 Your tooth and surrounding gum tissue may be slightly tender for several days as a result of manipulation during treatment and previous condition of your tooth.
 This tenderness is normal and is no cause for alarm.
 Do not chew food on the affected side until your endodontic therapy is completed and your tooth is covered with a protective restoration provided by your restorative dentist.
 You may continue your regular dental hygiene regimen.
 Discomfort may be alleviated by taking ibuprofen (Advil), aspirin, or acetaminophen (Tylenol) as directed.

 NOTE: Alcohol intake is not advised while taking any of these medications.
-Should you experience discomfort that cannot be controlled with the above listed medications, or should swelling develop, please contact this office immediately.
-The office telephone is answered day and night.
+Should you experience discomfort that cannot be controlled with the above listed medications, or should swelling develop, please contact our office immediately.
 If you need to call after hours, please have your pharmacy number available.